perl-workflow/perl-workflow/README.md

 The following folks have also helped out (listed here in no particular order):

+Patch from Oliver Welter resulting in release 1.46

 Bug report from Slaven Rezić resulting in maintenance release 1.45

 Feature and bug fix by dtikhonov resulting in 1.40 (first pull request on Github)